spring1843/go-dsa/recursion/README.md

 # Recursion

-Recursion is a computational technique that implements a [divide and conquer](../dnc) approach to problem-solving by breaking down a complex problem into smaller sub-problems.
+Recursion is a computational technique that implements a [divide and conquer](../dnc) approach to problem-solving by breaking down a complex problem into smaller subproblems.
 It consists of two components:

 * one or more base cases that provide output for simple inputs
 * a recursive case that combines the outputs obtained from recursive function calls to generate a solution for the original problem.